The directions for changing the oil on my CL360 aren't very clear, so I decided to take a step-by-step photo guide to

 My bike (I call her Georgia) is from 1975.
 It sat around for years, and the previous owner never rode her.
 So, needless to say, Georgia needed some work.
 To pass inspection, the tires and fork seals were replaced, carburetors and fuel lines cleaned, and she got a new horn.
 What didn't happen at the shop was an oil change.

 For some bikes, changing the oil properly is time intensive.
 Georgia is a CL360 with a 4 stroke engine, 2 cylinders, 2 carburetors, and 6 gears.
 It's hard to tell from the dipstick of this bike how dirty the oil is.
 Since we know the bike sat around for years, I decided to give her a proper oil change.
 My buddy, Jason, and I downloaded the manual and got to work.

 What we didn't know before we started was what exactly was involved in properly maintaining the engine oil.
 On cars and newer bikes, changing the oil is pretty simple: drain the oil, change the filter, and fill the oil pan with fresh oil.
 Not so with this and similar old bikes.

 It's very easy to overburn oil and destroy the cylinders in an engine.
 Proper lubrication is essential for an engine's long life, fuel efficiency, and smooth running condition.
-A couple days ago, I thought I could smell burning oil from Georgia's engine.
+A couple of days ago, I thought I could smell burning oil from Georgia's engine.
 Plus, she seemed to be running a bit rough.
-Hence, the urgent decision to change the oil.
+Hence the urgent decision to change the oil.

 I looked all over the internet to make sure we did it correctly but couldn't find anything aside from the manual, which doesn't give too many images to help.
 So, I decided to write it down here and add some pictures.